 GPIO auxiliary pins start with ID number 65 for GPIO pin 1.
+See GPIO Auxiliary Interface for details.

 NOTE: Panel commands must be enabled with the PanelCmdEn Command or by setting the pnl.cmdEn System Parameter to activate them.

 Command Description PanelCmd Query all assigned panel button/GPIO commands.
 PanelCmd Button Query a single panel button/GPIO command.
 PanelCmd Button Command Assign a panel button/GPIO command.
 Assigning a blank command to a button or GPIO pin will clear the command (two consecutive single or double quotes represents an empty string).